 Tip: In some states, such as NSW and SA, you have a 90-day settling-in period during which you can move out and pay only market rent and some costs.
 But beware – depending on the terms of the contract, you may only get your entry fee back once your unit is resold.

 Ongoing costs cover any services provided, maintenance and a management fee for the village owner.
-According to Jones Lang LaSalle, average monthly fees for a retirement village are about $350 per month for independent living units, but can range from $280 per month up to $1000 per month for resort-style villages in very affluent areas.
+According to Jones Lang LaSalle, average monthly fees in 2014 for a retirement village were about $350 per month for independent living units, but ranged from $280 per month up to $1000 per month for resort-style villages in very affluent areas.

 One area of concern for residents is that the services these fees cover may sometimes change.
 "We used to have two emergency buttons in the bathroom, one of them inside the shower," says one resident.
 "One day I came home and my wife told me they had removed the emergency button in the shower.
 We weren't notified of this in advance."

 The main problem, however, is that ongoing fees can increase more than expected.
 "The only disappointing aspect of finances has been the increase in monthly fees," says Merryl.

 Some states regulate increases in monthly fees.
 In NSW, unless there are fixed increases for ongoing fees in your contract, increases greater than the Consumer Price Index (CPI) can only come into effect if the residents agree or if the Consumer and Commercial Division of the NSW Civil and Administrative Tribunal (formerly known as the Consumer, Trader and Tenancy Tribunal or CTTT) orders so.

 However, the operator is still in a much stronger position than the residents.
 "We rejected the budget for two items of about $50,000 in total and went before the CTTT," says John.
 "The Tribunal agreed with us, but now the operator has lodged an appeal and we have to decide whether we can keep defending this, given that large legal costs could arise."